Gingerthistle logo

 and many other festivals and events in several states in the Southeast.

-The pair also wrote a musical score for, and performed in, the play Raney in Tryon, NC in the early 1990's.
+The pair wrote a musical score for, and performed in, the play Raney in Tryon, NC in the early 1990's.
 Performers with whom Ben and Becky have shared the stage include David Holt, Sheila Kay Adams, Betty Smith, Wayne Seymour, Charles DeLint, and storytellers Jack Doyle and Buford Mabry, among others.

 Critical Acclaim

 "Ben and Becky delivered to a delighted audience a marvelous, varied performance of tunes, songs and dulcimer duets, ranging from a minor-mode fiddle tune through O'Carolan's "Blind Mary," old-time banjo numbers, gospel tunes featuring soaring duet vocals, and comedy tunes, one of which was highlighted by Becky's method-acting performance as the wife from hell (you had to be there).
-Ben's amusing patter made for seamless transition between numbers, and Becky embodied professional perseverance by playing through a wrist injury, making her debut as a left-handed bones player."
+Ben's amusing patter made for seamless transition between numbers, and Becky embodied professional perseverance by playing through a wrist injury, making her debut as a left-handed bones player." -- Bill Collins, Concert for Dulcimer Daze 2006

 Biographical History